wmde/fundraising-banners-until-2022/README.md

 It will display a selection of banners to preview.
 Follow the links to preview them in their respective channel (German Wikimedia / mobile German Wikipedia / wikipedia.de).

+## Linting the sources

+To verify the code is up to our coding standards.
+These tests will also be run, and have to pass, in CI.

+    docker-compose run js-build npm run lint:js
+    docker-compose run js-build npm run lint:css

+## Building the assets
+To build a minified version of the banner:

+    docker-compose run js-build npm run build

 ## Using the compiled JavaScript on CentralNotice